willtech-1/iTunes-Search-App/README.md

 ```

 **Frontend**
-1. Navigate to your terminal or (Ctrl+`)
+1. Navigate to your terminal or (Ctrl+shitft+`)
 2. Then change your directory to the backend folder cd backend and then change it to the frontend folder cd frontend or drag and drop frontend folder on the terminal
 ```bash
 cd backend/frontend
 ```
 3. To check whether you are at the right directory type ls on your terminal and you will get list of your files in that directory
-4. Then type npm install on your terminal to install node_modules and all the dev dependencies for the frontend of the project
+4. Then type npm install on your terminal to install node_modules for all the dev dependencies for the frontend of the project
 ```bash
 npm install
 ```